20k/rtlsdr_net_daemon/readme.md

 # Compatibility

 I've tested this with sdr++ and sdr#, as well as custom applications.
-Sharing devices works better than I expected, but applications aren't really built to have things like frequency or gain swapped out from under their feet, so there may be some UI problems here and there
+Sharing devices works better than I expected, but applications aren't really built to have things like frequency or gain swapped out from under their feet, so there may be some UI problems here and there.

 This application was only designed for sharing control on the same computer, and was not designed to be directly exposed to the internet.
 I wouldn't recommend it, as it uses UDP and will likely drop commands, as well as generally being unsafe - rtl_tcp is likely a better bet there, or building a custom web frontend.
-Give me a shout if you have a use case for not using broadcast ports
+Give me a shout if you have a use case for not using broadcast ports.

 # Support